ourcodingclub/ourcodingclub.github.io/_tutorials/data-synthesis.md

 <b>Across the tutorial, we will focus on how to efficiently format, manipulate and visualise large datasets.
 We will use the `tidyr` and `dplyr` packages to clean up data frames and calculate new variables.
 We will use the `broom` and `purr` packages to make the modelling of thousands of population trends more efficient.
 We will use the `ggplot2` package to make graphs, maps of occurrence records, and to visualise ppulation trends and then we will arrange all of our graphs together using the `gridExtra` package.</b>

-We will be working with bird population data (abundance over time) from the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a>, bird trait data from the <a href="https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1890/13-1917.1" target="_blank">Elton Database</a>, and emu occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a>, all of which are publicly available datasets.
+We will be working with bird population data (abundance over time) from the [Global Biodiversity Information Facility](http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a>, bird trait data from the <a href="https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1890/13-1917.1" target="_blank">Elton Database</a>, and emu occurrence data from the <a href="http://www.gbif.org/), all of which are publicly available datasets.

 __First, we will format the bird population data, calculate a few summary variables and explore which countries have the most population time-series and what is their average duration.__